ArturoDent/jump-and-select/README.md

 #### 2. &nbsp; If after triggering one of the commands you decide you want to move the cursor first, <kbd>left/rightArrow</kbd> keys or clicking in the file elsewhere will move the cursor without exiting the command.
 You can then type a chosen character to move/select from the new cursor position.

 #### 3. &nbsp; If the next or previous jump would be out of the editor's viewport, it will be revealed.
+For multiple selections, the first selection made (which could appear after other selections) will be revealed.

 ----------------